cdown/zcfan/README.md

 ## Comparison with thinkfan

-I write zcfan because I found thinkfan's configuration and code complexity too much for my tastes.
+I wrote zcfan because I found thinkfan's configuration and code complexity too much for my tastes.
 Use whichever suits your needs.

 ## Compilation